Manoj-Kumar13/Manoj-kumar13/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Machine Learning
+Learning HTML
 - 🌱 I’m currently learning ...
-DSA
+DSA and Web Dev
 - 👯 I’m looking to collaborate on ...
 MERN Stack
 - 🤔 I’m looking for help with ...
-Raspberry Pi
+React Native
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me ... **Mjmails0713@gmail.com**
 - 😄 Pronouns: ...
 He/Him